soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

   pure create
 ```

-`createOutputDirectoryOrExit` itself is not terribly exciting, it does
+`createOutputDirectoryOrExit` itself is not terribly exciting; it does
-what it is named -- it tries to create the output directory, and exits the
+what it is named -- it tries to create the output directory and exits the
 program in case it didn't succeed.

 `createOutputDirectory` is the function that actually does the heavy lifting.